Trinity (Andrei Rublev): The 1904 cleaning

 At the beginning of the 20th century many icons were cleaned one by one, and many of them turned out to be masterpieces.
 Eventually scholars became interested in The Trinity from the Trinity Lavra.
-Compared to other icons such as the Theotokos of Vladimir or Our Lady of Kazan The Trinity was not particularly revered, because there was nothing special about it, it was not "miracle-working" or "myrrh streaming", and it didn't become a source for a large number of copies.
+Compared to other icons such as the Theotokos of Vladimir or Our Lady of Kazan The Trinity was not particularly revered, because there was nothing special about it, it was not "miracle-working" or "myrrh streaming", and it did not become a source for a large number of copies.
 However it had a certain reputation due to the fact that it was believed to be the very icon from The Book of One Hundred Chapters.
 As Andrei Rublev's name appeared in The Book as well, he was held in high regard among the Christian believers.
 A lot of different icons and frescoes were attributed to him, e.g. the frescoes in the Church of the Dormition in the Gorodok in Zvenigorod.
 The cleaning of The Trinity could theoretically reveal a perfect example of his style and help with the examination of the other icons that were attributed to him on the basis of legends or common belief.